Keyboard navigation in darkroom skips/loops over a subset of images if a color rating is selected through collect images on Fedora

 Similarly, there appears to be an issue where the limit component is filtering out certain images (that would be returned if the row limit were set to -1) via _lib_filmstrip_draw_callback in filmstrip.c.
 In this case, an image can be opened from lighttable, but not appear on the filmstrip in darkroom.

 libsqlite3.so.0 from /lib64/libsqlite3.so.0 appears to be linked for darktable and the standard sqlite package is installed.

-#3 Updated by S W about 3 years ago
+#3 Updated by S W over 3 years ago

 3.14.2 from 2016-09-12.
 According to [[https://www.sqlite.org/releaselog/3_15_0.html]], the issue was fixed in the next release from 2016-10-04, but 3.14.2 per [[https://apps.fedoraproject.org/packages/sqlite]] is the latest generally available package for Fedora 25.